Estimated student budget for Summer 2023

 - Some students get part-time jobs while in D.C.

-- Some students apply for internships.
+- Some students apply for paid internships.
 Internships in Washington, D.C. are extremely competitive, especially those that offer funding.

 - Some employers may offer a stipend for commuting.
 Apply for internships early to increase your chance of obtaining an internship, whether paid or unpaid.